JonathanWilbur/mueller-report/volume1.md

 the Russian government, the transition Team turned to Flynn's relationship with Kislyak on both issues.
 As to the sanctions, Flynn spoke by phone to K.T.
-McFarland, his incoming deputy, to prepare for his call to Kislyak; McFarland was with the president-Elect and other senior members of the transition Team at Mar-a-Lago at the time. although transition officials at Mar- a-Lago had some concern about possible Russian reactions to the sanctions, the investigation did not identify evidence that the president-Elect asked Flynn to make any request to Kislyak.
+McFarland, his incoming deputy, to prepare for his call to Kislyak; McFarland was with the president-Elect and other senior members of the transition Team at Mar-a-Lago at the time.
+Although transition officials at Mar- a-Lago had some concern about possible Russian reactions to the sanctions, the investigation did not identify evidence that the president-Elect asked Flynn to make any request to Kislyak.
 Flynn asked Kislyak not to escalate the situation in response to U.S. sanctions imposed on December 29, 2016,